nguyenducanh97/F-MgO-responsitory/README.md

 - `<DBN-model>` and `<DNN-ML-save-model>`: Models after being trained using the prepared dataset.
 - `<FeIm for DBN>` and `<PDP data for DBN ver 5>`: Feature importance and partial dependence plot data for DBN models, respectively.
 - `<DBN regression for F-removal-by-MgO-data.py>`: DBN and feature importance algorithms.
-- `<DNN and traditional ML regressions for F-removal-by-MgO-data.py>`: DNN, traditional machine learning, and feature importance algorithms.
+- `<DNN and traditional ML regressions for F-removal-by-MgO-data.ipynb>`: DNN, traditional machine learning, and feature importance algorithms.
 - `<PDP for DBN regression using F-removal-by-MgO-data.py>`: The partial dependence plot (PDP) algorithms.

 ## Findings